ex-offenders/Cloud-Agnostic-Startup-Platform/docs/auth.md

 2. Introduction to Istio
 3. Introduction to FastAPI
-4. Deploying the job-service Microservice without Authentication and Authorization
-5. Istio Weight-Based Traffic Routing between job-service-v1 and job-service-v2
+4. Deploying the job-service Microservice without Authentication and Authorization 4.1.
+Istio Weight-Based Traffic Routing between job-service-v1 and job-service-v2
-6. Implementing Authentication with Istio
+5. Implementing Authentication with Istio
-7. Passing the JWT Token to Backend Services
+  5.1.
+Passing the JWT Token to Backend Services
-8. Implementing Authorization with Istio
+6. Improving the Code with Additional Constraints
-9. Checking the Ownership of an Item
+  6.1.
+Decoding the Token to get the Logged-in User 6.2.
+Validate the Ownership of an Item
-10. Decoding the Token
+7. Implementing Authorization with Istio

 ## Introduction to Keycloak